mhgamboa/javascript-data-and-apis-notes/README.md

 # Javascript Data and APIs Notes

-Thank you to The Coding Train for making a [Youtube playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X) to teach me!!
+Thank you to The Coding Train (TCT) for making a [Youtube playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X) to teach me!!

 ## 1.1: fetch() - Working With Data & APIs in JavaScript